MarianMendoza/CS3305-CHOMG/README.md

 ## emailSending

 Small branch that jut hosts dailyEmail.py script which runs on the Node.js server.
 The file is hardcoded as it is for development purposes, however commented out at the bottom is the mongoDB implementation that would be used in true deployment.

+## raspberryPi

+Script in crontab to run CHOMGs upon setup

 ## Help